undergrad-partner-school

 Deadlines

-Be sure to apply to this school by February 1.
-If you plan on applying as a transfer student, note that the application deadline is March 15.
+The last day for submitting applications to Brigham Young University - Hawaii is February 1.
+If you are thinking about applying as a transfer student, the application deadline is March 15.

 Retention Rate

-The freshman retention rate for Brigham Young University - Hawaii was 67% in 2021.
+The freshman retention rate for Brigham Young University - Hawaii was 74% in 2021, a reflection of the high standards and excellent educational experience at this school.

 Student Body